namestarlit/nslinkhub/README.md

 * LinkHub Web application
 * LinkHub chrome extension

 The LinkHub REST API is done and can be used.
 For more details on how to interact with LinkHub API you can visit the <a href=https://documenter.getpostman.com/view/29464988/2s9YXiaMvk>LinkHub REST API Documentation</a>

+LinkHub web application and LinkHub chrome extension are yet to be developed :)

 ## About LinkHub
 ### What is LinkHub and who is it for?